Definitive GuideOLE-2026

 How is Oracle Fusion Cloud licensed?

-Subscription-licensed under SaaS terms governed by the Oracle Cloud Services Agreement.
-The dominant metrics are Hosted Named User (HNU) and Hosted Employee, plus consumption metrics (transactions, revenue) for selected modules.
+Oracle Fusion Cloud Applications are subscription-licensed under SaaS terms.
+The dominant metrics are Hosted Named User (HNU), Hosted Employee, and consumption metrics (transactions, employees, revenue) depending on module.

 What is the difference between Fusion and NetSuite?